tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are bdq:NotEmpty or dwc:verbatimElevation is bdq:Empty; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are bdqval:NotEmpty or dwc:verbatimElevation is bdqval:Empty; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>